Whoaa512/starred/README.md

 - [zeromicro/go-zero](https://github.com/zeromicro/go-zero) - A cloud-native Go microservices framework with cli tool for productivity.
 - [segmentio/asm](https://github.com/segmentio/asm) - Go library providing algorithms optimized to leverage the characteristics of modern CPUs
 - [stapelberg/airscan](https://github.com/stapelberg/airscan) - Go package to scan paper documents 📄 from a scanner 🖨️ via the network 🕸️ using the Apple AirScan (eSCL) protocol.
-- [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [bouk/monkey](https://github.com/bouk/monkey) - Monkey patching in Go
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient
 - [evmos/ethermint](https://github.com/evmos/ethermint) - Ethermint is a Cosmos SDK library for running scalable and interoperable EVM chains